G. J. Coles

 Prices are printed onto the cards.

 Dual pricing (imperial/decimal) printed on the cards.
 The buttons are stapled instead of sewn onto the cards.
-Thankfully, this was a short lived trend.
+Thankfully, this was a short lived trend as the staples get rusty.